Meet the 5 candidates for Marion County School Superintendent

 Ronald W. Keener, current principal of Philip Barbour High in Philippi, is a Fairmont native.
 Keener graduated in 2004 from Fairmont State with a bachelor’s degree in technology education.
 In 2012, Keener obtained a master’s degree in educational leadership from Wheeling Jesuit University.
 He currently earns $69,668 as principal.

-Norman holds a bachelor's degree from WVU and has served as principal on the elementary, middle and high school levels in Marion County during his career.
+Norman received a bachelor’s degree from then-Fairmont State College in 1989 in health education/physical education and a master’s degree in educational leadership studies from West Virginia University in 1994.
+He has served as principal on the elementary, middle and high school levels, including nine schools that were named West Virginia Exemplary Schools in Marion County during his career.
+During his tenure as principal of Fairmont Senior High, the school was named a National Blue Ribbon School.
+In 2010, he was honored as West Virginia Principal of the Year.
 He currently earns $96,547 in his current position as IT director and mentor to the districts school principals.

 Serving as school superintendent in Wetzel County until June 30, Edward Toman’s contract was not renewed in February by the Wetzel County Board of Education on a 2-3 vote on a motion to approve his new contract.
 In his role in Wetzel County, Toman’s annual salary is $144,054.